wadetb/life/readme.md

 ## Discussions

 * Examine why clicking on an open space in the board, while the simulation is running, has no apparent effect.
 How is pausing the simulation useful?
 * After the state settles, examine various stable structures that form.
 Try to determine why each one is stable.
-Experiment with clicking on different parts of stable structures while the simulation is running (this killing or activating one cell) and see how this affects the "community".
+Experiment with clicking on different parts of stable structures while the simulation is running (killing or activating one cell) and see how this affects the "community".
 Example: Any one corner of a square can be killed and it will be "healed".
 * After the state settles, examine a 3-row to 3-column oscillator.
 Have students help you through one oscillation.
 Discuss the meaning of "to oscillate".
 Challenge students to come up with another oscillator.
 Note- the examples section has several.
 * Ask students whether they believe the simulation will always stabilize, or if it might go on changing forever.
 Pause, clear the board, and create a glider.
 * Talk to students about building complicated machines on simple structures.
 Show them how working computers have been built on the game of life (and its 3 simple rules), for example: https://www.youtube.com/watch?v=My8AsV7bA94